-Independence of said directors and employees from corporate officers
+Independence of said directors and employees from Corporate Officers

-The Management Audit Department has been established as a department specializing in assisting in execution of the duties of the Audit Committee, and maintains its independence from corporate officers through the following setup.
+The Management Audit Department has been established as a department specializing in assisting in execution of the duties of the Audit Committee, and maintains its independence from Corporate Officers through the following setup.

-- The Management Audit Department shall be organized independent of the Corporate Officers of the Company. - The director and staff of the Management Audit Department shall perform their duties under the direction of the Audit Committee and Audit Committee Members of the Company. - The director and staff of the Management Audit Department shall be appointed, reassigned and disciplined by the Representative Corporate Officer and CEO of the Company with the consent of the Audit Committee of the Company. - The decision on personnel evaluation of the director and staff of the Management Audit Department will be conducted by the Audit Committee of the Company.
+- The Management Audit Department shall be organized independent of the Corporate Officers of the Company. - The director and staff of the Management Audit Department shall perform their duties under the direction of the Audit Committee and Audit Committee Members of the Company. - The director and staff of the Management Audit Department shall be appointed, reassigned, and disciplined by the Representative Corporate Officer and CEO of the Company with the consent of the Audit Committee of the Company. - Decisions on personnel evaluation of the director and staff of the Management Audit Department will be conducted by the Audit Committee of the Company.

-Status of link between the Audit Committee, Accounting Auditors and internal auditors (Update)
+Status of link between the Audit Committee, Accounting Auditors and Internal Auditors